 It occurs to me...a tavern full of innocent village people probably wouldn't be the place to swing your weapon and fine-tune your ogre slaying skills!
 But when your hubby makes video games, you sometimes find yourself drawing inspiration from them.
 Oddly, many virtual taverns have a target dummy!
 Admittedly, ours was a great addition to our decor.

-◊ thermal shirt
+needed wares◊ thermal shirt

 ◊ sewing thread to match [thermal shirt]